c-sp/age/src/README.md

 ### Includes

 1. **Use include guards** in every header file.
-    Use the file's name converted to "screaming snake case" for it's include guard,
+    Use the file's name converted to upper snake case for it's include guard,
     e.g. use the include guard `AGE_FOO_HPP` for a file named `age_foo.hpp`.
 1. **Do not include more than a file needs.**
     Code required just for cpp files must not bloat header files.
 1. **Include everything a file needs.**
-    Don't rely on transitive includes or the include order in cpp files.
+    Don't rely on transitive includes or include order in cpp files.

 ### Data Types